wp-plugins/captcha-bank/readme.txt

 It is loaded with more than 50+ settings including advance protection features such as Login Logs, Auto IP Block, Security Protections and much more.

 It is a bullet proof validator allows you to display **captcha** in different formats such as alphabets, digits or both.
 Its an advance protection shield that protects your website from spam by means of **captcha logic**, easily understood by human beings.
-Its a protection method for Website Login, Website Registration and Comment Spam in Blogs which makes the Captcha Bank powerful.
+Its a protection method for Website Login, Website Registration and Comment Spam in Blogs which makes it more powerful.

 > #### **Live Demos**